aragon/hack/docs/guides-faq.md

 ### IPFS version

-If you have a version older than `0.4.22`, you should first uninstall your current version with `aragon ipfs unisntall` and install IPFS again with `aragon ipfs install`.
+If you have a version older than `0.4.22`, you should first uninstall your current version with `aragon ipfs uninstall` and install IPFS again with `aragon ipfs install`.

 ### Resetting IPFS